 Since its beginning in 1979, Fresno’s Ob/Gyn core rotation has enjoyed a reputation among students for providing a well-rounded clinical experience.
 Based at Community Regional Medical Center where there are approximately 700 deliveries a month, a student may expect to participate in multiple deliveries over the six week experience.
 Students also have the opportunity to rotate in the busy ambulatory clinic where they are able to gain valuable experience in performing the pelvic exam under supervision.
 In addition, students are scheduled to rotate in the high risk obstetric clinic where they work directly with attending perinatologists and observe multiple ultrasound procedures.
 Students also spend one third of their time in the operating room where the hands-on opportunity has given the rotation an outstanding reputation.
 A lecture series accompanies the clinical experience and students appreciate the direct working relationship with faculty members. .

 The UCSF Fresno program offers a unique, community based, core clerkship in Pediatrics.
-The rotation experience is based at the Children’s Health Center (CHC) outpatient facility near Community Medical Center-Cedar Campus (formerly UMC).
-Medical students spend 3 weeks at CHC, working closely with a multi-disciplinary team including UCSF Fresno faculty, pediatric residents, pediatric nurse practitioners, social workers, psychiatrists and behavioralist.
-Pediatric sub-specialty clinic experience is offered at CHC or can be arranged at the specialists’ offices.
-Included in this continuity experience is one week of newborn nursery with infant follow-up at CHC.
-The remaining 3 weeks are spent at Children’s Hospital Central California (CHCC), the only pediatric tertiary care referral center for the entire San Joaquin Valley..
+The rotation experience is based at the Children’s Health Center (CHC) outpatient facility, Community Regional Medical Center (CRMC) and Valley Children’s Hospital (VCH).
+Medical students spend 2 weeks at CRMC, working closely with a multi-disciplinary team including UCSF Fresno faculty, pediatric residents, social workers and nurses for their newborn and neonatal ICU experience.
+The ambulatory setting serves as the learning environment for 2 weeks concurrently with the newborn service as for a robust General Pediatrics experience.
+The remaining 3 weeks are spent at VCH, the only pediatric tertiary care referral center for the entire San Joaquin Valley.
 Student’s experience is supplemented by a structured core lecture series provided by the Department of Pediatrics primary and specialty faculty, as well as visiting UCSF professors.
 Although the emphasis is on primary care medicine, the student will see many interesting patients referred from throughout the Central Valley.

 The Community Regional Medical Center is a 450-bed facility that houses very busy medical, surgical, and obstetric services, along with the largest emergency department in California and the only Burn and Level I Trauma Centers between Los Angeles and Sacramento.
 The rotation at the Community Regional Medical Center emphasizes hands-on experience in psychiatric consultation combined with outstanding teaching from UCSF Fresno psychiatry faculty.
 The patient population is richly diverse both ethnically and socio-economically, and there is an abundance of patients with combined medical and psychiatric disorders.